Botanical: Solidago spp. (Solidago canadensis, S. altissima L., S. gigantea)

 What you’ll need:

-- 1 amber large bottle for storing your completed tincture
+- 1 amber large bottle for storing the tincture when finished

 - Dried goldenrod or fresh flowers, buds and leaf.

-- 80-100 proof vodka or apple cider vinegar (for using with the dried herbs) or 95% grain alcohol (such as Everclear) to use with the fresh herbs.
+- 80-100 proof vodka or apple cider vinegar (for using with the dried herbs) or 95% grain alcohol (I use Everclear) to use with the fresh herbs.

 - Fill the jar half way with dried goldenrod or 2/3 of the way with chopped fresh.

-- Pour the alcohol or apple cider vinegar over the herbs.
-Completely fill the jar and seal with a lid.
-Shake well.
+- Pour the alcohol or apple cider vinegar over the herb.
+Fill the jar the rest of the way and seal with a lid.
+Shake it well and keep doing that every day for a few weeks.

 - Label and date your jar.

-- Store your jar in a warm spot, out of direct sunlight for 4-6 weeks.
-Shake your jar often, every day if possible.
+- Store your jar in a warm spot (out of direct sunlight) for 4 weeks or more.

-- Label and date your bottle and jar.
-Store in a cool, dark place where it will keep for several years.
+- Date and label your jar.
+Store in a dark and cool place where it will keep for many years.

 Bruises, Sprains, Injuries and Sore Muscles

-If you have access to a good amount of goldenrod, it makes a good substitute for arnica in an infused oil or salve.
-Goldenrod is helpful for bruises, sprains and minor injuries from trauma.
+If you have access to wildcraft goldenrod, it makes a good substitute for arnica in a nice massage oil or to be included in a salve for those achy joints.
+Goldenrod really supports healing when there are bumps and bruises, injuries from physical trauma; including sprains.

-Essential oils like goldenrod, however, have been shown to kill many of the bacteria and molds that cause illness and respiratory distress, including salmonella and listeria.
+Essential oils like goldenrod have been shown to kill many of the bacteria and molds that cause illness and respiratory distress, including salmonella and listeria.
+The flowers and leaves of the goldenrod plant are steam distilled to produce the essential oil.

 Add goldenrod to water or vinegar to create a spray that can be used on the hard surfaces of your home to help control food-borne illnesses.
 Diffusing the essential oil throughout the house may also kill molds that can irritate allergies.